Pigeon Yoga Hip Stretch

 In this version of pigeon yoga hip stretch, rather than resting the front-leg-hip on the floor, lift it so that the pelvis is level from left to right.

-At the same time make sure that your back leg knee points straight down.
+At the same time keep your back knee pointing down.

-(To lift the hip use your leg muscles to press down with your front knee.)
+(To lift the front leg hip use the muscles of that leg to press your front knee down.)

 With pelvis level from side-to-side, lay down and reach your arms forwards.

-Create space in the pose by reaching your spine and arms forwards.
-At the same time reach your pelvis and back leg back, away from the front knee.
+Create space in the pose by reaching your spine and arms forwards, away from your pelvis.
+Use your front leg to push your pelvis back, away from the front knee.

 In the pictures I have the top of my back foot on the floor in pigeon yoga hip stretch.
 You can use this foot position or tuck the toes under.

 In either case you may find that you have to press the foot down to lift the back knee and keep it lifted.

-Generally the hip stretch deepens the further forwards you have your front foot (increasing the angle between shin and thigh).
+Generally, the hip stretch deepens the further forwards you have your front foot (increasing the angle between shin and thigh).
 (And the further down you can sink your pelvis.)

-When lifting the back-leg-arm, particularly in the final version of the pose, you may find that it helps to push your front leg knee down into the floor.
+When lifting the back-leg-arm, particularly in the final version of the pose, you may find that it helps to push your front leg knee down into the floor with greater pressure.
 You may also find that it helps to press the foot down.
 Or you may find it helps to do both but with slight differences in pressure between the foot and the knee.